ProgresFestival Magazine

 Fifth ProgresFestival

 Progressive Street is constantly seeking photographers and photographs that convey deeper meanings beyond mere appearances.
 In today's world, where everything is often based on superficial visuals and fleeting forms, this can be quite challenging.
 This is especially true in street photography, a genre that has become increasingly popular.
-Fifteen years ago, there was a need to establish rules and engage in discussions about what constituted street photography, sometimes resulting in overly strict definitions.
+Fifteen years ago, there was a need to establish rules and discuss what constituted street photography, which sometimes resulted in overly strict definitions.
 Progressive Street has always aimed to focus on the stories lived on the streets.
 We strive to uncover hidden meanings, showcase the emotions behind the images, imagine potential narratives, and ask thought-provoking questions.
-In our view, a street photographer must possess a strong sense of composition, the ability to capture fleeting moments, and the necessary technical skills.
+In our view, a street photographer must possess a strong sense of composition, the ability to capture fleeting moments, and the technical skills required.
 In essence, they must be a well-rounded photographer.

 Each of our contests has aimed to further this vision.
 Our most recent contest, discussed here, has taken this approach even further.
 We are living in times marked by war, economic crises, and widespread distrust, making it more important than ever to confront chaos rather than retreat from it.